Invisalign Columbus

 How Successful is Invisalign Treatment?

-Success of treatment with the Invisalign system depends on the clinician’s training and patient’s compliance.
-As an orthodontist, Dr. Mason has undergone university orthodontic residency which has allowed him to treat many simple and complex cases successfully with Invisalign system.
-He has been an Invisalign Premier Provider for multiple years, and has helped countless patients transform their smiles with Invisalign system.
+The success of treatment with the Invisalign system depends on the clinician’s training and the patient’s compliance.
+As an orthodontist, Dr. Mason has undergone a university orthodontic residency, which has allowed him to treat many simple and complex cases successfully with the Invisalign system.
+He has been an Invisalign Premier Provider for multiple years and has helped countless patients transform their smiles with the Invisalign system.
 He has been recognized as a semi-finalist clinician in the North American Invisalign Summit in 2016.
-The Invisalign Summit Gallery recognizes orthodontists across North America who have achieved successful clinical outcomes using Invisalign clear aligner system.
+The Invisalign Summit Gallery recognizes orthodontists across North America who have achieved successful clinical outcomes using the Invisalign clear aligner system.
 Among hundreds of patient entries, two of Dr. Mason’s patients were featured by peer-orthodontists as 2016 Invisalign Semi-Finalist cases.

 What are Invisalign Treatment Requirements?